TriplyDB/Documentation/docs/ratt-transform/index.md

 country:2 rdfs:label 'Italy'@en.
 ```

 <h4 id='parent-key'>Parent key (`$parent`)</h4>

 When `mw.forEach` iterates through a list of elements, it makes the enclosing *parent* record available under key `$parent`.

-The parent record is the record that directly contains the path that was specified in the first argument to the `mw.forEach` call.
+The parent record is the record that directly contains the first key that appears in the path that was specified in `mw.forEach`.

 For example, the parent record in the following call is the record that directly contains the `"data"` key: